 Modern (as opposed to pre-modern) institutions like democracy are based on the notion of ‘reason’; which leads to the idea that every individual has their own rational capacity to make the choices which benefit them and to choose away those which don’t.
 Putting aside the flawed logic that rational capacity exists in a vacuum free from passion, in modern times this idea of supporting freedom of choice has been implemented through one-person-one-vote-democracy as a contrast to feudalism–the legacy of which is still present in the class systems of both countries.

 Yet modern democracy was implemented by white males–the only human who was considered rational enough to vote–and it took a lot longer for these ideas to even theoretically include women, people of colour and other minorities.
 At the same time individualism led to the birth of capitalism in the form for example of the American dream, where one’s career path started to be a matter of individual choice–at least in principle–rather than dictated to them by class.
 Again, the rollout has been staggered along the lines of privilege.

 Whilst not always a reliable predictor of economic success, timing matters.
 Because the power accrued over centuries generally limits ability of those without power to achieve equality, split predictably along the lines of privilege.
-Power imbalance is reinforced through information assymmetry (where one party has more or better information than the other) because better access to information, resources and education which is also skewed by privilege.
+Power imbalance is reinforced through information assymmetry (where one party has more or better information than the other) because better access to information, as well as resources and education–which is also skewed by privilege.